dominodatalab/llama2-sft-chatbot/README.md

 This project requires the following [compute environments](https://docs.dominodatalab.com/en/latest/user_guide/f51038/environments/) to be present.
 Please ensure the "Automatically make compatible with Domino" checkbox is selected while creating the environment.

-If you are interested in running just the Jupyter notebooks, use a

-### Hardware Requirements for Python File with API
+### Hardware Requirements Required if using the API and Streamlit application

 You also need to make sure that the hardware tier running the notebook or the fine-tuning script has sufficient resources.
 A GPU with >=16GB of VRAM is recommended.
 This project was tested on a `V100` with **16GB** VRAM.
 Also note that the model binary occupies ~ **28GB** on disc so please provision your workspace volume accordingly.

-### Environment Requirements for Python File API
+### Environment Requirements Required if using the API and Streamlit applicatio

 `quay.io/domino/pre-release-environments:domino-llm-environment.main.latest`